On Error Correction for Nonvolatile Processing-In-Memory: ECC Design Space

-Arguably, the most constraining out of these three criteria is 1., which directly restricts the type of applicable ECCs.
-The first criterion essentially is after homomorphic operation, which guarantees that computation on raw data can always be mapped to computation on check symbols without any ambiguity.
-Typically, bitwise logic operations on raw data map to element-wise addition and multiplication between very long codewords, which often translates into very complex numerical operations.
+The first criterion directly restricts the type of applicable ECCs.
+This criterion essentially is after homomorphic operation, which guarantees that computation on raw data can always be mapped to computation on check symbols without any ambiguity.
+Under typical homomorphism, bitwise logic operations on raw data map to element-wise addition and multiplication between very long codewords, which often translates into very complex numerical operations.
 It is hard to justify the computational overhead, especially for bulk bitwise operations, where a single Boolean logic gate is of concern.
-As a result, promising homomorphic linear block codes such as Reed-Muller~\cite{cho2020homomorphic} satisfy 1., but not at all 2. and 3.
-This generally applies to other candidates including homomorphic arithmetic codes such as Berger codes~\cite{lo1992sfs}.
+As a result, promising homomorphic linear block codes such as Reed-Muller~\cite{cho2020homomorphic} satisfy 1), but not at all 2) and 3).
+This generally applies to other candidates including homomorphic arithmetic codes such as Berger codes~\cite{lo1992sfs}. {\emph{ Typical homomorphic codes fall short of satisfying 2) and 3) for bulk-bitwise logic in PiM, rendering column-wise ECC infeasible. }}